Zhilong-coding/Auto_Clicker/README.md

 "Controlls"

-"Z to start/stop clicking"
+"z to start/stop clicking"

-"Q to exit
+"q to exit

-"Currently input lags when changing interval.
-Open to suggestion for a fix"
+"p to change click interval" - Super laggy since pynput is listening for input every 10ms